-A 50 ppm concentration tracer (dye) solution injected into bed 3 at 250 mL/min gave the dimensionless E-curve shown in Figure 2.
-The mean residence time computed from the curve was 2.75, which is less than what would be computed from the bed geometry using = 0..

-The friction factors calculated using the experimental and predicted (Ergun equation, but using the experimental ) are shown in Figure 3.
-The predicted friction factors (and P’s) are much lower for bed #3, in complete agreement with the assumption of flow only through the lower part of the bed.
-Conversely, for bed #4 the experimental P’s are either less than or about the same as those predicted by

-For two-phase flows through bed #5, the gas volume fractions calculated using homogeneous flow theory prove to be better than those using stratified flow theory (Table 1), but not by much.
-This suggests channeling during two-phase flow – the liquid is confined to a small portion of the cross-sectional area, resulting in high P’s.
+For two-phase flows through bed #5, the P’s calculated using homogeneous flow theory prove to be better than those using stratified flow theory (Table 1), although as seen neither theory applies exactly.
+The high actual P’s suggest severe channeling in a horizontal bed during two-phase flow – the liquid is confined to a small portion of the cross-sectional area.
 Indeed, the gas volume fractions estimated by visual inspection looked to be at least 0.90.
-The liquid was also confined to the non-wall region, increasing P. The results reflect the limitations of the simpler rheological models for two-phase flow, and why far more sophisticated microrheological models are finding more use today.
+The liquid was also confined to the non-wall region of lower voidage, which increases P. The results reflect the limitations of the simpler rheological models for two-phase flow, and why far more sophisticated microrheological models are finding more use today.

 Table 1: Gas volume fractions and pressure drops in two-phase flow, bed #5.